finos/open-source-readiness/docs/Presentations/OSR-Roundtable.md

 - Cultural Shift: There was a strong emphasis on the cultural aspects of open-source adoption.
 Successful OSS integration requires a shift towards collaboration, transparency, and community participation.
 Strategies for fostering an open- source mindset within traditionally conservative financial institutions were discussed.

 ## Supply Chain Security:
 - OSS Security Practices: Securing the software supply chain remains a major concern.
 The roundtable examined how financial institutions can contribute to, and benefit from, initiatives like the Open-Source Security Foundation (OpenSSF).
-Topic covered included ensuring code quality in OSS dependencies, vulnerability management, and implementing tools like Software Bill of Materials 9SBOM) to track and secure code bases.
+Topic covered included ensuring code quality in OSS dependencies, vulnerability management, and implementing tools like Software Bill of Materials (SBOM) to track and secure code bases.
 - Log4Shell and Beyond: Recent high-profile vulnerabilities like Log4Shell have exposed the risks of using widely adopted open-source libraries.
 The discussion highlighted proactive measure FSIs can take to detect, migrate, and respond to such incidents through better OSS management and collaboration with broader open-source security communities.

 ## Contributing to OSS Projects: